AdriaCoding/web/content/spanish/blog/dw06-Extraction_Transformation_and_Load.md

 ---
 title: "06 - Extraction, Transformation and Load (ETL)"
 date: 2025-01-15
-meta_title: "Summary of the sixth topic of the subject Data Warehouseing"
+meta_title: "Summary of the sixth topic of the subject Data Warehousing"
 description: "Summary of the sixth topic of the MIRI subject Data Warehousing and On-Line Analytical Processing (OLAP)."

 image: "/images/datawarehouse.jpg"